OctopusDeploy/blog/blog/2018-09/octopus-release-2018.8/index.md

 ## Script Step Packages++

-In 2018.8 the family of script steps (_Run a Script_, _Run an Azure PowerShell Script_, _Run an AWS CLI Script_) gain some new super-powers.
+In Octopus 2018.8, the family of script steps (_Run a Script_, _Run an Azure PowerShell Script_, _Run an AWS CLI Script_) gain some new super-powers.

 We are making consuming packages from script steps much easier and more powerful.
 Multiple package references can now be added, and each package can be optionally extracted.
 Container images can also be referenced.
+We also added support for variable substitution so any files contained within a referenced package can be updated.

 We have an entire [post on these enhancements](https://octopus.com/blog/script-step-packages), so please have a read.